 You also need to find a suitable place to conduct the lessons.
 The dining table or study are the best options – anywhere with a table and chairs will do.
 Keep in mind that the student’s bedroom is not the best place to hold private lessons due to possible distractions.

 Questions to Ask Your Tutor

-- Where do you teach?
+- What services do you provide?

-- Do you provide online tuition?
+- Do you provide any free resources?

-- Do you set homework?
+- Do you offer virtual/ remote lessons?

 How Can I Ensure My Child’s Safety During Private Tuition?

 If you decide to hold the private lessons in your home or the tutor’s home, there are risks involved you will have to consider.
 These might vary between health and safety risks, whether the tutor has any personal insurance or appropriate certificates, and even a basic background check can be a good idea.

 The top priority of private tutoring is the child’s safety.
 Parents always make sure to hire someone they will trust and guarantee that the kid feels safe with the learning arrangement.